-Screen recording is often the easiest way to demonstrate something — a design, a functionality, or a new tool — and now, Vimeo makes it straightforward.
-You can use our new Vimeo Record tool to easily record your screen and share that recording with others.
-The process of sharing your ideas has never been more efficient: just record your screen, voice, face, or a combination, then instantly upload and share your video message through Vimeo and let your work speak for itself.
+Screen recording is often the easiest way to demonstrate something — a design, a functionality, or a new tool.
+You can use our Record tool to record your camera and/or screen.
+The recording will upload to your Vimeo account and you can share that recording with others.

 The Vimeo record tool can be installed as an extension in the Google Chrome browser here.